g-lalevee/apihub-curation-AAS/README.md

     - `CONFIG_apigeeEndpoint`: the hostname of Apigee Management Endpoint.
 You could change it if your organization is using DRZ.
     - `CONFIG_apiHubProject`: the name of the GCP Project hosting your API hub instance.
     - `CONFIG_apiHubRegion`: the name of the GCP Region hosting your API hub instance.
-9) As the example, the integration also set system attributes.
-Values are stores in variables default values: `apiStyle`, `businessUnit`, `maturityLevel`, `targetUser`, `team`, `ownerName`, `ownerEmail`.
-You can update it to match variables values defined in your API hub configuration.
+9) As an example, the integration also sets several API hub System Attributes.
+The default values for these attributes are stored in the following variables: `apiStyle`, `businessUnit`, `maturityLevel`, `targetUser`, `team`, `ownerName`, and `ownerEmail`.
+You can update these values to match those defined in your API Hub configuration.
-10) In the integration designer, click Deploy.
+10) Update the REST task #23 **Get API Score** by setting the `Authentication Profile` to the name of the Auth Profile you created earlier.
+10) Click **Publish** button

 ## Configuration: Apigee API hub